m1small/stacksmith-nodejs-with-nosql/README.md

 ## Scripts

-In the scripts folder, you can find the required scripts to build and run this application:
+In the `stacksmith/user-scripts` folder, you can find the required scripts to build and run this application:

 ### build.sh